Current features and upcoming roadmap for Microsoft Stream (built on SharePoint)

 - Ability to change playback speed (0.5x - 2x)

-- Blocking downloads of Teams meeting recordings
+- Blocking downloads of Microsoft Teams channel meeting recordings

-- Easily getting an embed code
+- Button to get an embed code

 - A video player page with description, comments, transcripts, Forms, and so on

 - Stream start page to find your videos & ones shared with you